 The Chapter financial year shall be from the first day in March in one year to the last day in February in the next year.

-The Annual Subscription shall be payable in advance to the Treasurer of the Chapter, or for Members of the College, may be paid to the College directly along with annual College subscriptions.
+The Annual Subscription shall be payable in advance to the College directly along with annual College subscriptions.

 The Annual Subscription may be waived in the case of: